Alternative Pathway for Teacher Preparation

-Candidates must have a Bachelor’s degree and a minimum of three years, post-baccalaureate work experience to qualify for admission.
+Candidates must have a Bachelor’s degree and a minimum of three years post-baccalaureate work experience to apply.

 RAPIL’s two-year, state-approved program helps candidates develop pedagogy through education coursework, field experiences, and a year-long internship.

-Upon successful completion of the internship, program requirements, and licensing exams, RAPIL candidates are recommended for an Initial Iowa Teaching License.
+Upon successful completion of the internship and program requirements, RAPIL candidates are recommended for an Initial Iowa Teaching License.